oruga-ui/oruga/packages/docs/documentation/README.md

 ### Overriding classes

-In case you want to overwrite Oruga style completely, the way is the same of above but you have to specify the field `override`.
+In case you want to overwrite Oruga existing classes, you can act as above and set the field `override` to true.

 ```js
 import Vue from 'vue';